kkrbalam/kbalam-resume/resume/index.md

 ### About Me
 ![krishna](img/kbalam.png)

-My name is **Krishna Balam** and I am a multi-skilled data and business intelligence leader with **13 years** of experience in architecting and managing teams for critical data warehouse and business intelligence applications in financial, consumer & retail, insurance and manufacturing sectors.
+My name is **Krishna Balam** and I am a multi-skilled BigData, Data Engineering, Predictive Analytics, Machine Learning and Business Intelligence leader with **15 years** of experience in architecting and managing teams for critical products in financial, consumer & retail, insurance and manufacturing sectors.

 I am very passionate about solving real-world problems with new advents in distributed and cloud computing and also applying technology to help human cause.
 I am also very interested in latest developments on how data is being used to run political campaigns.